NowshadRuhan/Quick-Share-Social-Media-Project-Using-Django/README.md

             - I used two django provided forms those are UserCreationForm and AuthenticationForm.
             - Using this two forms and my UserProfile model i create three forms for app-login.
             - Those are CreateNewUser, UserLoginForm and UserProfileForm.
+   2. App-Post :
+      - In app post i used two custom model for create Posts orbject and Liker object.
+      - #### Relationship:
+            - User model and Post model (One TO Many).
+            - User model and Like model (One To Many).
+            - Post and Like model (One To Many).
+      - #### App-Post forms :
+            - I used PostForm form as a custom form of Post model.